Learning from the Land,

 Four seasons, four elements, four walks

-Following the cycle of the four seasons and structure of the four Classical elements, Learning from the Land, in the City will organize four urban field walks with invited speakers from the worlds of design, ecology, community development and more.
-Speakers will share diverse ways of knowing about the land, weaving a holistic picture of the urban environment and our relationship with it.
+Following the cycle of the four seasons and structure of the four Classical elements, Learning from the Land, in the City was a series of urban field walks with invited speakers from the worlds of design, ecology, community development and more.
+Speakers shared diverse ways of knowing about the land, weaving a holistic picture of the urban environment and our relationship with it.

-Using the Jane's Walk format of "walking conversations", each walk will be structured around a guided walk with a predetermined route and stops where guest experts and community members will be invited to share their wisdom in the field.
-Facilitated discussion along the way will ensure participants have the chance to ask questions and participate in the process.
+Using the Jane's Walk format of "walking conversations", each walk was structured around a guided walk with a predetermined route and stops where guest experts and community members were invited to share their wisdom in the field.
+Facilitated discussion along the way ensured participants had the chance to ask questions and participate in the process.

 "It is important to integrate a 'natural systems approach' in our thinking about infrastructure into the next century.